-46. In addition to debt detailed above, the Council is committed to making future payments to cover its pension fund deficit and has made provisions to cover risks such as insurance claims and non-domestic rates appeal losses.
+52. In addition to debt detailed above, the Council is committed to making future payments to cover its pension fund deficit of £594.6m and has made provisions to cover risks such as insurance claims and non-domestic rates appeal losses of £7.5m, both of which are measured in the latest published accounts as at March 2022.
 The Council is also at risk of having to pay for claims following legal proceedings but has not put aside any money because the claims are denied and will be defended, and in some instances, counterclaims pursued.